Virge most recently worked at the Arcola Theatre in hamlet is dead. no gravity.

 Previous theatre includes The Picture of Dorian Gray (White Bear Theatre), Women of Twilight (Edinburgh Pleasance), Merrie England (Finborough Theatre) and Hamlet!
 The Musical (Richmond Theatre/Theatre Royal, Northampton/Edinburgh Festival).

-Virge most recently appeared in Whose Life Is It Anyway? at the Frinton Summer Theatre.
+She recently Whose Life Is It Anyway? at the Frinton Summer Theatre and is currently performing in Brexit: The Musical, at Edinburgh Fringe.

 Reviews for 'Whose Life is it Anyway?'